 The TCR categories used by Bane NOR correspond to the wording used in RNE's TCR Manual.
-Additionally, the categories major/high/medium and minor impact also correspond to Appendix IV of the Railway Regulations and Directive 2012/34/EU, Annex VII.
+Additionally, the categories very large/large/moderate and little impact also correspond to Annex IV of the Railway Regulations and Directive 2012/34/EU, Annex VII.

-TCR categories Duration Impact on service (estimated service volume interrupted, redirected or replaced by other modes of transport) First publication deadline (deadline by which ARBIS must be updated) Recommended periods (for the implementation of TCR) TCR with major impact on service > 30 consecutive days > 50% of the estimated service volume in the section/station/terminal per day X-24 Easter, summer TCR with high impact on service > 7 consecutive days > 30% of the estimated service volume in the section/station/terminal per day X-24 Easter, summer TCR with medium impact on service 7 or fewer consecutive days > 50% of the estimated service volume in the section/station/terminal per day X-12 Easter, summer and/or other low- service periods TCR with minor impact on service unspecified > 10% of the estimated service volume in the section/station/terminal per day X-4 Weekend and/or other low-service periods TCR with less than minor impact on service unspecified Maximum 10% of the estimated service volume in the section/station/terminal per day Passenger services: T-4 Freight services: T-1 T = A deadline referring to the first TCR day (T) and the number of months (n) before this deadline.
+TCR categories Duration Impact on service (estimated service volume interrupted, redirected or replaced by other modes of transport) First publication deadline (deadline by which ARBIS must be updated) Recommended periods (for the implementation of TCR) TCR with very large impact on service > 30 consecutive days > 50% of the estimated service volume in the section/station/terminal per day X-24 Easter, summer TCR with large impact on service > 7 consecutive days > 30% of the estimated service volume in the section/station/terminal per day X-24 Easter, summer TCR with moderate impact on service 7 or fewer consecutive days > 50% of the estimated service volume in the section/station/terminal per day X-12 Easter, summer and/or other low- service periods TCR with little impact on service unspecified > 10% of the estimated service volume in the section/station/terminal per day X-4 Weekend and/or other low-service periods TCR with very little impact on service unspecified Maximum 10% of the estimated service volume in the section/station/terminal per day Passenger services: T-4 Freight services: T-1 T = A deadline referring to the first TCR day (T) and the number of months (n) before this deadline.
 The duration and time of day must be adapted and defined for each section